wearespindle/python-wherescape/wherescape/connectors/hubspot/readme.md

 ## HubSpot app
 Create a private app with the required scopes.
-These scopes will depend on your needs
+These scopes will depend on your needs.
+The following are needed for all functionalities currently available

+crm.objects.contacts.read
+crm.objects.contacts.write
+crm.objects.companies.write
+crm.objects.companies.read
+crm.objects.deals.read
+crm.objects.deals.write

 ## WhereScape Parameters
 Add the following paramters to WhereScape